Your Calgary WordPress site runs on 30 plugins and one of them breaks the homepage every other Tuesday

 Exactly what you get

 You get WordPress without the fragility.
 The deliverable is a lean custom theme that replaces the page builder, tailored functionality covering the plugins you genuinely need so the rest can be deleted, and a hardened, safe-to-update configuration.
 Your marketing team keeps a familiar editing experience, but the bloated, conflict-prone layer underneath is gone, so the site is fast, stable, and SEO-clean on the pages that generate leads.
-It integrates with your CRM and marketing stack, and for many Calgary firms it sits alongside a broader website development effort or feeds a business intelligence dashboard tracking content performance.
+It integrates with your CRM and marketing stack, and for many Calgary firms it sits alongside a broader website development effort or feeds a business intelligence (BI) dashboard tracking content performance.

 How to choose a developer in Calgary